Code-the-Dream-School/dragonfish-practicum/README.md

 [@GregCurl2](https://twitter.com/GregCurl2)

 ## Version History
-* 0.1
-    * Initial Release
+* 1.0
+    * Project completed intitial development and is now fully functional

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under an Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)

+For more detials, see: http://creativecommons.org/licenses/by-nc-sa/4.0/

 ## Acknowledgments